chaisemartinPackages/twowayfeweights/README.md

 # twowayfeweights
-Estimates the weights attached to the two-way fixed effects regressions studied in de Chaisemartin &amp; D'Haultfoeuille (2020a), as well as summary measures of these regressions' robustness to heterogeneous treatment effects.
+Estimates the weights attached to the two-way fixed effects regressions studied in [de Chaisemartin & D'Haultfoeuille (2020a)](https://www.aeaweb.org/articles?id=10.1257/aer.20181169), as well as summary measures of these regressions' robustness to heterogeneous treatment effects.

 ## Setup